Radamnation/Equipe-A-7345-H22/README.md

 ...
 DESIGN LOGIC <br />
 ... ...
 The goal was to create a modern twist on the old-school 2.5D games from id Software and the likes <br />
 ... ...
 Map layout is to be generated dynamically based on prefabs of rooms <br />
 ... ...
-A diegetic HUB is to exist for player to relax and test weapons between runs <br />
+A diegetic HUB is to exist for the player to relax in and to test weapons between runs <br />

 ...
 WHO DID WHAT <br />
 ... ...
 René Adam-Riché <br />